short fiction, by Ken Nash

 ISBN 978-0-9571213-1-7.
 Paperback.
 159pp.
 Publication date: April 2012.
 Equus Press: London.

 “The stories in Ken Nash’s brilliant collection The Brain Harvest lay bare the sparks and idiosyncrasies of an exceptional mind.
 Each new story is distinct and memorable in its jewel-like compactness, and the characters we meet are unique and endearing.
 In subject matter, the stories weave and delve into continuously unexpected territory; from the alien adventures of Emily Dickinson, to the intricacies of bespoke basket-making, time travel, orchestral garden plots, and the great green sea lizards that haunt our parents’ dreams.
 Nash’s playful and quick-witted style bears echoes of maverick American greats like George Saunders and Donald Barthelme, and recalls the quirkiness of Miranda July.
-Taut, intelligent, eccentric, and wholly engaging, The Brain Harvest is a wonderful debut for a very talented new writer.”
-(Clare Wigfall, author of The Loudest Sound and Nothing and winner of the 2008 BBC National Short Story Award)
+Taut, intelligent, eccentric, and wholly engaging, The Brain Harvest is a wonderful debut for a very talented new writer.”—Clare Wigfall (author of The Loudest Sound and Nothing)